threatgrid/ctia/doc/use_cases.md

 ## Incident Responder

-### 2.1 As an incident responder, I would like to know what malware is asociated with an IP
+### 2.1 As an incident responder, I would like to know what malware is associated with an IP

 For each jugement object returned by: